 One thing that still seems to be stuck in the past is the idea of profitability, or commercial excellence.
 Many still refer to it as pricing and although that is an important part of it, commercial excellence is so much more.
 So I’d like to talk about how I view this, and why I think it is important for businesses to start to adopt this view as we move into the next era of the market.

 For me, not having a pricing background is what helps me to think about this as a broader problem than just pricing.
 I see it as how we (you) serve your customers.
 How easy are you to do business with?
 How responsive are you with your bids?
 How well do you bring new products to your customers that can help them deliver their products or services?
 How well do you know your customers?
-Which ones are similar and how they are different?
+Which ones are similar and how are they different?
 Knowing these things can help you be more relevant to them and ensure they continue to do business with you as opposed to putting you in the commodity vendor bucket.

 What Makes Up Commercial Excellence?

-I see commercial excellence as having 4 key components:
+Commercial excellence has 4 key components:

 - Execution: The process of guiding sellers through the myriad products and services you offer so they can get to the relevant things the customer is looking for as quickly as possible.